bodzaital/windows-terminal-context/README.md

 3. Change `{USERNAME}` to your actual username.

 Then double click the `.reg` file and test it out by shift + right clicking in a directory.
 A new entry in the context menu, `Open a terminal here` or whatever you set, will appear.

 If you don't want to hold shift while right clicking, remove the line `"Extended"=""`.

+If you don't want an icon, remove the line `"Icon=""`.

 ## What this does